boushrabettir/Red-In-Right/README.md

 - Heavy animations using Unity Animation window
 - Following NPC

+# Working On
+- Platform styled levels
+- More interactable features

 # Disclaimer

 These sprites are not my own.
 All sprites come from itch.io by their respective creators.